ThaiLe011094/Basic-Paint-Python/README.md

 # Basic Paint Python
-Python basic

-Using tkinter for basic drawing as Microsoft paint-like
+ - Using tkinter for basic drawing as Microsoft paint-like

-Easy example for understanding Class and Inheritance
+ - Easy example for understanding Class and Inheritance